Skip to search Skip to content

 Profile Header

 The profile header helps the user recognize and learn more about a person.
-It may also allow the user to quickly contact that person without needing to drill down into his/her contact details.
+It may also allow the user to quickly contact that person without needing to drill down into their contact details.
 It is usually used in an object pattern or profile and settings screen.
-Profile header on iPhone (left) and on iPad (right) [...]
+Profile header on compact (left) and on regular (right) [...]

 Category: UI Components